I’ve been underwired since I was 13. Now it’s bugging me - if I slump, my belly puts pressure on the wire. Ouch.

 A 15 year study done in France showed that braless women(18-35 y.o.) actually had better muscle tone and less droop than women who wore brassieres.
 When bras are worn, the restrictive material prevents tissue from growing, which may actually accelerate sagging.

 This study helped embolden me to ditch my bras as much as possible (sometimes through inventive layers), especially easy when working from home - and definitely not easy at all in a hypersexualized modern patriarchal industrial society that fetishizes female bits.
-For “modesty’s” sake I cover myself in ways Jane mentioned or with certain clothing, just because I refuse to cater to the common, socialized, male gaze … though I love & celebrate my female body.
+For “modesty’s” sake I cover myself in ways Jane mentioned or with certain clothing, just because I am fully aware of the common, socialized, male gaze that this commercial society caters to 24/7… though I love & celebrate my female body.
 The power imbalance is the social setup that means that even when “modest” or covered up - there is still disrespectful male mentality of objectification of what might be under there.
 Until the structured power imbalance changes, it’s hard on a lot of women & girls.

 A certain amount of gravity is also a reality in the gravitas/menopause years though, particularly for women who are collagen deficient.
 And for women who have suckled young - which is an awesome thing.
 In some African tribal peoples, the grannies with the longest flattest boobies are revered as they have suckled their own children and tandem nursed other children.